Chepman32/SerenitySpark/COMPLETION_SUMMARY.md

 2. **Rich Animations (60 FPS)**

-   - Reanimated 3 for smooth UI animations
+   - Reanimated 3 for all animations (UI and custom graphics)
-   - Skia for custom graphics (progress ring, particles)
+   - Pure React Native Views for progress ring and particles
    - Spring physics for natural motion

 3. **Offline-First Architecture**